joenadherny/Portfolio-CSS/README.md

 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+I struggled a lot with this assingment in making the images look nice.
+I still have not linked my projects as we are not done with the final one.
+I am proud of how it turned out and think that it could use some work but meets the requirements.